Homological stability for automorphism groups: Stability with twisted coefficients

 \begin{ind} Each of the four statements of Theorem~\ref{twistrange} holds for all coefficient systems of degree $<r$ at any $N\ge 0$ in all homological degrees, and for all coefficient systems of degree $r$ at any $N\ge 0$ in homological degrees $< i$. \end{ind}

-By Proposition \ref{prop:TwoCompIsZero} the composition $\sigma_{n+1} \circ \sigma_n$ is zero.
-Our strategy will be to show that each $\sigma_n$ is injective in a range, from which it will follow that $Rel_i^F(A,n)=0$ in this range.
-To do this, we factorise $\sigma_n$ as in equation \eqref{factorization} of Proposition \ref{lsusp}, and study the two resulting maps separately.
-For the sake of completeness, we shall also analyse when the maps are surjective, although this is not required for the proof of Theorem \ref{twistrange}.
+By Proposition \ref{prop:TwoCompIsZero} the composition $s_{n+1} \circ s_n$ is zero.
+Our strategy will be to show that each $s_n$ is injective in a range, from which it will follow that $Rel_i^F(A,n)=0$ in this range.
+To do this, we factorise $s_n$ as in equation \eqref{factorization} of Proposition \ref{lsusp}, and study the two resulting maps separately.

 We start by considering the first map in the composition \eqref{factorization}.

 \begin{prop} Let $F:\C_{A,X}\to \Z\operatorname{-Mod}$ be a coefficient system of degree $r$ at $N$.
 Suppose that Inductive Hypothesis~\ref{hyp2} is satisfied.
 Then the map